dstewart1673/pop-the-question/README.md

 A simple full-stack polling app viewable [here](pop-the-question.herokuapp.com).

 Built with the Heroku-CRA-Node boilerplate to run the React front end and Express back end on one server.
+Not necessary for an app like this that doesn't provide any endpoints to external sources, but I wanted to try it.

 ## Tools Used: